jube-home/jube/README.md

 * Email at support@jube.io.
 * GitHub issues.

-Feel free to reach any using any option!

 # Training

 To further accelerate and ensure positive outcomes, a comprehensive training program is available.
 This program is